aws/aws-cdk/packages/@aws-cdk/aws-ec2/README.md

 [example of setting up VPC endpoints](test/integ.vpc-endpoint.lit.ts)

+By default, CDK will place a VPC endpoint in one subnet per AZ.

 Not all VPC endpoint services are available in all availability zones.
-By default, CDK will place a VPC endpoint in one subnet per AZ, because CDK doesn't know about unavailable AZs.
-You can determine what the available AZs are from the AWS console.
+CDK attempts to discover which AZs an endpoint service is available in, and ensure the VPC endpoint is not placed in a subnet that doesn't match those AZs.
+These AZs will be stored in cdk.context.json.
+If the context is not available and CDK cannot automatically discover the AZs, CDK will use the provided `subnets` parameter verbatim.

-The AZs CDK places the VPC endpoint in can be configured as follows:
+If you wish to override the AZs CDK places the VPC endpoint in, use the `subnets` parameter as follows:

 ```ts
 new InterfaceVpcEndpoint(stack, 'VPC Endpoint', {